enomotodev/laractive-admin/README.md

 php artisan laractive-admin:install
 ```

-The installer creates an initializer used for configuring defaults used by Active Admin as well as a new folder at app/Admin to put all your admin configurations.
+The installer creates an initializer used for configuring defaults used by Laractive Admin as well as a new folder at app/Admin to put all your admin configurations.

 Migrate your database